- What Is It?

 - Cervical abnormalities include pre-cancer (dysplasia), which can be rated as mild, moderate, or severe, and cancer.

-- The type of treatment procedure chosen by the physician depends on the severity of the cervical abnormality, which is determined by analysis of the colposcopy biopsy sample.
+- The type of treatment procedure chosen by the physician depends on the severity of the cervical abnormality, which is determined by the analysis of the colposcopy biopsy sample.

 - The treatments for cervical abnormalities include the destruction (ablation) procedures - cryocautery and carbon dioxide laser -- and the removal (resection) procedures -- loop electrosurgical excision procedure (LEEP), cold knife conization, and hysterectomy.